7 DAYS IN CORNWALL

 Wadebridge

 Wadebridge is a cute little town but not tourist central.
-Most of the year it will probably not makes its way on a Cornwall travel itinerary.
+Most of the year it will probably not make its way on a Cornwall travel itinerary.

 However, I happened to be travelling during the week of the Royal Cornwall Show.
 If you are there at the same time, I do recommend visiting it.
 You can read all about my experience at the Royal Cornwall Show here.